2048KB/Echoes/README.md

 2. Change cache directory
 3. Monitor cache size
 4. Clear cached models
 5. View detailed cache statistics

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.